 Muharram is the first month in the Islamic calendar, which starts with sadness as it surrounded by some sad events.
-This month hold high amount of importance in Islamic history.
+This month hold a high amount of importance in Islamic history.

 Events in Muharram